 Blessed Jesus We Are Here – Hymn Lyric

-“Blessed Jesus We Are Here” is a hymn that expresses our faith, hope, and awe in the presence of our Savior.
+“Blessed Jesus We Are Here” is a hymn that expresses our , hope, and awe in the presence of our Savior.
 Through its heartfelt words, we seek solace and comfort in Jesus’ loving arms.
-We trust in His eternal grace and long for His guidance and salvation in this life and the life hereafter.
+We trust in His grace and long for His guidance and salvation in this life and the life hereafter.

 Blessed Jesus We Are Here – Hymn Lyric

-Dearest Jesu, we are here,
+Jesu, we are here,

 At thy call, thy presence owning;